 Reporting Texas is happy to share stories with news outlets with our permission and with appropriate credit for our work.
 That includes bylines at the top of stories, with reporters’ names and “Reporting Texas.”
 Photos also must be credited to the photographer and Reporting Texas.
 Users may not make any substantial changes or cuts.

-Reporting Texas focuses on unique and often hidden stories, using text, photos, audio, and video to provide views of in-depth people and places rarely seen in the news.
+Reporting Texas focuses on often hidden stories, using text, photos, audio and video to provide views of people and places rarely seen in the news.

 Who Contributes to Reporting Texas

 Reporting Texas supports young journalists by fostering an ethical and creative environment for graduate and undergraduate students at the University of Texas to report the news and thereby shed light on our community and our world.
-Our mission is supported by a grant from the Carnegie Corporation of New York and its Initiative on the Future of Journalism Education.
-Reporting Texas represents a wealth of disciplines, and all students are invited to present their ideas to our editorial staff, who review and edit all submissions.
-We welcome reporting through traditional and novel approaches, including text, photos, slideshows, sound slides, videos and mixed media.
-We emphasize reporting that focuses on untold stories.
+Reporting Texas represents a wealth of disciplines, and all students are invited to present their ideas to our editorial staff, which reviews and edits all submissions.
+We welcome reporting through traditional and novel approaches, and we emphasize reporting that focuses on untold stories.

 Reporting Texas is open to partnerships with news outlets across the state.
 Please check out our weekly newsletter.

 Send us an email to get on our subscription list – [email protected].